← Back to research

 Cautions

-• Fewer integrations — Not 50+ channels like OpenClaw
+• Fewer integrations — Eight channels, not 50+ like OpenClaw

 Bottom Line

-Moltis is what you get if you rebuild OpenClaw from scratch in Rust with a focus on self-contained deployment.
-The single-binary approach is genuinely appealing — no npm, no Python, no dependency conflicts.
+Moltis is what you get if you rebuild OpenClaw from scratch in Rust with a focus on self-contained, secure-by-default deployment.
+The single-binary approach is genuinely appealing — no npm, no Python, no dependency conflicts — and the project has real momentum: stars doubled to 2.7K between February and June 2026, with near-weekly releases and one-click OpenClaw migration capitalizing on the January security disclosures [moltis-github] [moltis-releases].
 If you want OpenClaw-style features with Rust's reliability and don't need 50+ messaging channels, Moltis is worth considering.

 Recommended for: Users who want OpenClaw features in a single compiled binary with proper sandboxing.